Coronavirus: Italy’s death toll surpasses that of China after 427 new fatalities

 China has only just begun loosening strict travel restrictions within the country, but has stepped-up 14-day quarantine regulations on those arriving in Beijing, Shanghai and elsewhere from overseas, amid expectations of a new influx of students and others returning home.

+Spain has registered a 20 per cent increase in new cases of coronavirus.
+The total in the country is up by 3,431 to 17,147.
+The number of deaths from the virus was up by 179 to 767.

+The death toll from coronavirus in Switzerland is now 33, health authorities said on Thursday, up from 21 deaths on Wednesday.

-Russia has recorded its first death from coronavirus as numbers have more than doubled in Russia over the last week, but the country has still shown surprisingly few infections, with 147 confirmed cases as of Wednesday evening.
+Russia has recorded its first death from coronavirus as numbers of cases have more than doubled in the country over the last week, but the country has still shown surprisingly few infections, with 147 confirmed cases as of Wednesday evening.

 Starting from next week, all schools will be closed.
 The government has repeatedly urged Russians to stay home and limit all contacts.

 New Zealand is closing its border to people who are not citizens or residents from Friday.
 Prime minister Jacinda Ardern said she had become increasingly concerned that visitors to New Zealand have not been properly isolating themselves for 14 days as required.
-There are a few exceptions, including children and partners of residents.
+There are a few exceptions to the new measure, including children and partners of residents.

 US president Donald Trump invoked the Defence Production Act of 1950 to steer industrial output and overcome shortages of face masks, ventilators and other supplies as hospitals braced for an expected onslaught of cases.